Property in More Than One State – Ancillary Probate in New York

 When Multiple Ancillary Proceedings Are Required

-If the decedent owned real estate in three states, three separate proceedings will likely be required – one domiciliary proceeding in the home state and two ancillary proceedings in the other two states.
+If the decedent owned real estate in three states, three separate proceedings will likely be required — one domiciliary proceeding in the home state and two ancillary proceedings in the other states.
 Each comes with its own legal fees, court costs, and timeline.
-This is why ancillary probate is generally seen as something to avoid through advance planning.
+This compounding cost is the practical reason ancillary probate is something most estate plans aim to avoid.

-The fourth recurring issue is title problems.
-Older deeds may have errors – misspellings, incorrect legal descriptions, missing signatures, undischarged mortgages – that only surface when the property is being sold from the estate.
-Cleaning these up adds time and cost to the ancillary proceeding.
+Title defects.
+Older deeds may contain misspellings, incorrect legal descriptions, missing signatures, or undischarged mortgages that surface only when the estate tries to sell.
+Clearing these adds time and cost.

 The New York and Florida Connection

-Many of our clients have ties to both New York and Florida.
-Snowbirds who maintain homes in both states, retirees who moved to Florida but kept New York real estate, and family members who inherit in both states all create cases that need attention in both jurisdictions.
-We are licensed in both New York and Florida and can handle the domiciliary and ancillary proceedings in either direction without involving outside counsel.
-This streamlines the process, reduces fees, and avoids the coordination problems that come with two separate firms working the same case.
+Many of our clients have ties to both New York and Florida — snowbirds with homes in both states, retirees who relocated to Florida but kept New York real estate, and beneficiaries inheriting across both jurisdictions.
+Because our office is licensed in both New York and Florida, we can handle the domiciliary and ancillary proceedings in either direction without engaging outside counsel, which reduces fees and avoids the coordination problems of two unrelated firms working the same estate.

 What to Do If You Are Facing a Multistate Estate

-If a family member has died and owned property in more than one state, gather copies of the death certificate, any will, the deeds for each property, and a list of all assets in each state.
-Bring those to your first meeting with an attorney.
-We can identify what proceedings need to be opened, in what order, what timing to expect, and what the total cost is likely to be.
-We can also evaluate whether any simpler procedures are available – for example, if the New York real estate is held in a way that does not require probate at all.
+If a family member has died owning property in more than one state, gather the documents listed above and bring them to your first meeting.
+We can identify which proceedings must be opened, in what order, what timing to expect, and what the likely total cost will be — and whether any simpler procedure applies because of how the New York property is titled.

 Talk to a Multistate Probate Attorney

-What if the decedent had property in more than one state?
 Ancillary probate is rarely as complicated as it first appears, but it does require attention to the rules in each state.
-Call the Law Offices of Albert Goodwin at (212) 233-1233 and make an appointment to discuss your estate administration or probate proceeding.
+Call the Law Offices of Albert Goodwin at (212) 233-1233 to make an appointment to discuss your New York ancillary probate or estate administration.
+We handle New York and Florida proceedings under one roof.

 Attorney Albert Goodwin